Arthur Morris/BIRDS AS ART

 The Streak

-Today makes one hundred sixty-seven days in a row with a new educational blog post!
-This one took about 90 minutes to prepare including the time spent optimizing the image.
-With all of my upcoming free time (or not …), the plan right now is to break the current record streak of 480 … Good health and good internet connections and my continuing insanity willing.
+Today makes two hundred ten days in a row with a new educational blog post!
+This one took about 50 minutes to prepare.
+With all of my upcoming free time (or not…), the plan right now is to break the current record streak of 480 … Good health and good internet connections and my continuing insanity willing.

 Booking.Com